Queenstown Cruise Boarding Points

 Used by: Million Dollar Cruise | Find on map

-• Set right in Queenstown Bay, this wharf is the most central departure point — just steps away from the main beach, the waterfront gardens, and the town’s shopping district.
-It’s ideal for travellers without a car, as everything is within easy walking distance.
+• Location: Central Queenstown Bay, steps from the main beach, waterfront gardens, and shopping district.
+Ideal for travellers without a car.

-• Parking is available at the Queenstown Gardens car park or along Lake Esplanade.
+• Parking: Queenstown Gardens car park or along Lake Esplanade.

 • Nearby landmarks: Queenstown Beach, Marine Parade, Queenstown Gardens